 Boise State University offers an M.S. degree in Bioinformatics.
 This interdisciplinary program prepares students in analysis and interpretation of large-scale biological datasets and incorporates biology, biochemistry, mathematics, statistics, computing, and engineering.
 Students receiving the M.S. in Bioinformatics will typically complete a research thesis but a “non-thesis” option will be available for students who complete a project or research article.

 Lewis-Clark State College in Lewiston, Idaho, offers a B.S. degree in Bioinformatics.
 The degree includes courses from computer science, biology, mathematics, and statistics.
 It is a gateway for students to pursue graduate programs in bioinformatics and computational biology and for positions as system analysts working with large data sets, bioinformatics programmers, or research technologists.
-Transfer/articulation agreements are planned with Lewis-Clark State College so students from Montana and New Mexico can finish a B.S. in Bioinformatics in a timely manner.
+Transfer/articulation agreements are planned with Lewis-Clark State College so students from Montana, Nevada, New Mexico, and Wyoming can finish a B.S. in Bioinformatics in a timely manner.

 Statistical Consulting and Research Services (SCRS) at Montana State University is a Montana INBRE-supported resource that investigators can use to improve research design, implementation and outcomes.
 SCRS makes available a team of statistical experts to guide research planning, design, evaluation, and communication with the overall goal of building better research projects through statistics.
 SCRS is a shared user facility that works with investigators to design experiments maximizing experimental outcomes in terms of data quality and quantity.
 SCRS works with students and research professionals from a wide variety of disciplines, including the life sciences, physical sciences, social sciences, and clinical sciences.
 Clients include public health professionals, medical professionals, bench or laboratory scientists in a variety of fields, epidemiologists, community and tribal leaders, computer scientists and information systems experts, engineers, statisticians, social scientists and behavioral health professionals.
 RAIN researchers will be able to take immediate advantage of the expertise built up over years through support by Montana INBRE.